-Much of Professor Logan's scholarship interest focuses on ethnographic research, a qualitative research process centered around the study of everyday life and practice with the aim of producing cultural interpretation.
+Another area of her scholarship interest focuses on ethnographic research, a qualitative research process centered around the study of everyday life and practice with the aim of producing cultural interpretation.
 Her goal is to provide writing and research opportunities for current and future students who share her passions to the extent that they engage in ethnography and field working opportunities as a regular, more natural phenomenon -- so that they become experts at making the "familiar strange and the strange familiar," as stated by the late anthropologist Clifford Geertz.

-For the past ten years, she has taught technical writing with a focus on proposal and report writing.
-She is a member of several professional organizations, including the Society of Technical Communicators (STC), the National Council of Teachers of English (NCTE), the Conference on College Composition and Communication (CCCC), the Two-Year College English Association (TYCA), the Two-Year College English Association SE (TYCA-SE), the Association for Supervision and Curriculum Development (ASCD), and the National Writing Project.
+She is a member of several professional organizations, including the Society for Technical Communication, Association of Teachers of Technical Writing (ATTW), the Online Learning Consortium, the National Council of Teachers of English (NCTE), the Conference on College Composition and Communication (CCCC), the Two-Year College English Association (TYCA), the Two-Year College English Association SE (TYCA-SE), the Association for Supervision and Curriculum Development (ASCD), and the National Writing Project.